-- That the quality of the water flowing through the properties will not be impaired due to any actions on the land, and in many cases will be improved.
-Where feasible, wetlands, riparian areas, and ditches will be the site of watershed improvement practices specifically aimed at improving the quality of water entering the Chesapeake Bay. - That management policies and actions are consistent with state and federal requirements for protecting and managing rare, threatened and endangered species of plants and animals.
-The
+- A) Manage the wetlands, waterways, and floodplains of the forest to protect valuable water resources. - \ That the quality of the water flowing through the properties will not be impaired due to any actions on the land, and in many cases will be improved.
+Where feasible, wetlands, riparian areas, and ditches will be the site of watershed improvement practices specifically aimed at improving the quality of water entering the Chesapeake Bay.

-Department will identify locations of rare, threatened and endangered species habitat and forest conditions associated with the habitat requirements of these species.
-Management actions will consider opportunities to enhance existing habitats and provide for corridors.
+- B) Provide sustainable levels of diverse recreational fishery opportunities through management strategies that emphasize protection and enhancement of aquatic resources and forested riparian buffers. - \ Monitor proposed projects within Pocomoke State Forest that may potentially result in blockages to fish passage and recommend design changes that will allow continued fish passage during all stream flow conditions.
+Continue to identify existing blockages to fish passage and make recommendations for providing access to upstream habitat. - C) Protect and enhance biological diversity native to Pocomoke State Forest and perpetuate indigenous natural communities and habitats of species that are rare, threatened, endangered, or in need of conservation. - \ That management policies and actions are consistent with state and federal requirements for protecting and managing rare, threatened and endangered species of plants and animals.
+The Department will identify locations of rare, threatened and endangered species habitat and forest conditions associated with the habitat requirements of these species.
+Management actions will consider opportunities to enhance existing habitats and provide corridors.
 Abundance and distribution goals for common species will be periodically updated through DNR based resource assessments.
-Habitat goals for common species will be reflected in forest management activities.

-- That forest harvest levels comply with targets established by a long-term sustainable harvest plan.
+Habitat goals for common species will be reflected in forest management activities. - D) Through Sustainable Forestry practices, maintain and improve the timber resource, while at the same time protecting other resource values consistent with responsible forest management. - \ That forest harvest levels comply with targets established by a long-term sustainable harvest plan.
 To the extent possible, harvest and thinning activity levels will produce reasonably uniform flows of products and contractor activities year-to-year.
 Short-term deviations due to natural disturbances, operational logistics, or unusual events are anticipated, but exceptions for an extended period will require re-evaluation of the sustainable harvest level.
 Spatial and timing constraints will prevent thinning or harvesting operations from concentrating impacts in any watershed or visual scene in violation of water quality goals, habitat diversity and connectivity goals, or the green-up requirements imposed by the Sustainable Forestry Initiative (SFI) Standard (See Appendix D).
-The plan will be re-evaluated periodically and updated according to changes in circumstances. - That the Department makes use of the best available data to determine what activity levels are consistent with the sustainability of the forest ecosystems so that harvests will not decrease the ability of the forests to continue that average level of yield.
-Ecosystem sustainability means, in addition to the factors listed above under the first two bullets, no net loss in soil fertility and no loss of non-target species due to on-site forestry practices.
-Past and present data are limited, so future harvests will be based on adaptive response to appropriate monitoring, forecasting, and revision. - That forest recreational opportunities will be provided as appropriate, and are consistent with the above goals for each site.
-Public use of the forest will be achieved through a combination of revenue-generating hunting leases and public access recreation.
-The Department will determine the appropriate level of public use for each tract as part of its ongoing evaluation and monitoring process.
+The plan will be re-evaluated periodically and updated according to changes in circumstances. - \ That the Department makes use of the best available data to determine what activity levels are consistent with the sustainability of the forest ecosystems so that harvests will not decrease the ability of the forests to continue that average level of yield.
+Ecosystem sustainability means, in addition to the factors listed in goals A, C & D, no net loss in soil fertility and no loss of non-target species due to on-site forestry practices.
+Past and present data are limited, so future harvests will be based on adaptive response to appropriate monitoring, forecasting, and revision. - E) Utilize best available scientific data to formulate climate change approaches and develop adaptive management strategies to be integrated in sustainable forestry practices. - \ That forest stands are maintained at optimum densities to reduce susceptibility to disease outbreaks, insect infestations, drought stress, severe weather events or wildfires while simultaneously maximizing stand productivity and carbon sequestration and reducing the buildup of greenhouse gases.
+Regular monitoring for non-native and invasive species